Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Information Type Identification

 \subsection{Fine-grained Sentence Analysis}

-\approach analyzes the relevance of candidate sentences in $d$ for an information type $t$ (denoted as $S^d_{c_t}$) with different techniques, including both information retrieval (IR) and machine learning (ML).
-IR-based analysis calculates the text similarity between a sentence in $S^d_{c_t}$ and the sentences annotated as related to $t$ in $D^L$ (denoted as $S^L_{r_t}$).
+\approach analyzes the relevance of candidate sentences in $d$ for an information type $t$ (denoted as $S^d_{c_t}$) with different techniques, including both similarity-based analysis and feature-based analysis.
+Similarity-based analysis uses information retrieval (IR) to calculate the text similarity between a sentence in $S^d_{c_t}$ and the sentences annotated as related to $t$ in $D^L$ (denoted as $S^L_{r_t}$).
 It assumes that if a sentence is similar to the existing related sentences in $S^L_{r_t}$, this sentence is more likely to be related to $t$.
-IR-based analysis outputs similarity values for a sentence in $S^d_{c_t}$, which indicate the degree of text similarity of the candidate sentence with the sentences in $S^L_{r_t}$.
-ML-based analysis mines a set of measurable properties of sentences (i.e., features) that can distinguish related sentences from unrelated ones.
-It represents each sentence with a feature vector, where each dimension is a feature.
-ML-based analysis uses the feature vectors of related and unrelated sentences in $D^L$ to train a statistical model.
+Similarity-based analysis outputs similarity values for a sentence in $S^d_{c_t}$, which indicate the degree of text similarity of the candidate sentence with the sentences in $S^L_{r_t}$.
+Feature-based analysis uses machine learning (ML) to mine a set of measurable properties of sentences (features) that can distinguish related sentences from unrelated ones.
+It represents each sentence with a feature vector, where each component is a feature.
+Feature-based analysis uses the feature vectors of related and unrelated sentences in $D^L$ to train a statistical model.
 For a sentence in $S^d_{c_t}$, the trained model outputs a probability value, which indicates the probability that the sentence is related to $t$.

-IR- and ML-based techniques analyze sentences from different perspectives: the former calculates the text similarity and the latter trains statistical models with features.
-They may complement each other.
+Similarity- and feature-based analysis techniques analyze sentences from different perspectives: the former calculates the text similarity and the latter trains statistical models with features.
+They are expected to complement each other.